paprikrumplikas/dapp-nftcardgame/NOTES.md

             2. import it in main.jsx
             3. Put a self-closing OnbaordMocal tag in main.jsx, above the router tags
             4. in the context (index.jsx), add a useEffect the resets web3 onboarding modal params

+         6. Local storage vs state @note
+            - State Persistence: The state does not persist beyond the component's lifecycle.
+When the component unmounts or the page reloads, the state is reset unless it's stored somewhere persistent (like local storage).
+            - Local storage: Data stored in local storage persists across page reloads and even after the browser is closed and reopened.

+         7. Passing data through context vs prop drilling
+            - Prop drilling refers to passing data through multiple levels of a component tree by explicitly passing props from parent to child components, often through many intermediary components.
+            - React Context provides a way to share values (such as state) between components without having to explicitly pass props through every level of the component tree.

 ----------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------